ProgrammingIncluded/tb-watcher/CONTRIBUTING.md

 <!-- omit in toc -->
-# Contributing to Tweet Bird Watcher
+# Contributing to Twitter Bird Watcher

 First off, thanks for taking the time to contribute! ❤️